 As stipulated in the law, collection-holding institutions were required to meet two reporting deadlines.
 In 1993, in full compliance with NAGPRA, the Hood Museum of Art at Dartmouth College sent written summaries of culturally affiliated holdings to more than five hundred federally recognized tribes.
 In 1995, an inventory of human remains and associated funerary objects was completed, and in 1996 the associated "Notices of Intent to Repatriate" were published in the Federal Register.

 Between 1990 and 2009, Kellen G. Haak, then collections manager and registrar, also served as the NAGPRA coordinator for the museum and facilitated five repatriations.
-Between 2009 and 2017, Kathleen P. O’Malley, serving as the NAGPRA coordinator, facilitated two repatriations.
-For further information on those repatriations, please contact the registrar’s office.
+Between 2009 and 2017, Kathleen P. O'Malley, serving as the NAGPRA coordinator, facilitated two repatriations.
+For further information on those repatriations, For further information on those repatriations, please contact Assistant Registrar Nicole Gilbert at Nicole.S.Gilbert@dartmouth.edu.